Phase IIb Trial to Evaluate Longeveron Mesenchymal Stem Cells to Treat Aging Frailty

-The objectives of this study are to assess safety and efficacy of three doses of Longeveron Mesenchymal Stem Cells (LMSCs) compared to placebo on 1) functional mobility and exercise tolerance, 2) patient-reported physical function, and 3) the inflammatory cytokine biomarker tumor necrosis factor (TNF-a).
+The objectives of this study are to assess safety and efficacy of Longeveron Mesenchymal Stem Cells (LMSCs) compared to placebo on 1) functional mobility and exercise tolerance, 2) patient-reported physical function, and 3) the inflammatory cytokine biomarker tumor necrosis factor (TNF-a).

 Aging Frailty Longeveron Mesenchymal Stem Cells (LMSCs)

 You can join if…

 Open to people ages 70-85